RetroAchievements/docs/docs/developer-docs/emulator-setup-for-developers.md

 ![RAIntegration menu in PCSX2](/public/pcsx2-raintegration-menu.png)

 When an update for RAIntegration is available, it will ask you if you want to upgrade when you open the emulator.
-However, note that this automatic upgrade is not supported by DuckStation and PCSX2 - clicking Yes will present an error.
+However, note that this automatic upgrade is not supported by PCSX2 - clicking Yes will present an error.
 You must manually replace `RAIntegration.dll` whenever it's updated.

 ## PPSSPP